LeonardChin2017/CS5260_GeoGuesserAI_BackEnd/ARCHITECTURE.md

 ## Overview

-The backend is a FastAPI application (`app.py`) that serves two purposes:

-1. **GeoGuessr AI Agent** — a multi-agent LangGraph pipeline that takes a Street View screenshot, runs 5 parallel specialist agents via Gemini, fuses the evidence, and places a guess.
+The backend is a FastAPI application (`app.py`) that serves as a **GeoGuessr AI Agent** — a multi-agent LangGraph pipeline that takes a Street View screenshot, runs 5 parallel specialist agents via Gemini, fuses the evidence, and places a guess.
-2. **JobAI Chat** — a legacy exam question generator using Gemini or DeepSeek (not related to GeoGuessr).

 ---